El Camino de Santiago

 During the day there are no planned activities so check into our boutique hotel located near Plaza Mayor, the grand central square, and enjoy this time to explore the city.

 In the evening we’ll meet for a Welcome Meeting, followed by dinner on the town, a Flamenco show, and a visit to the San Miguel Night Market.

 Today we begin our journey by private transport to the town of Sarria, stopping en route at iconic sites along the Way.

 Cruz de Ferro is the highest point along the Camino.Frances.
 We’ll stop here to take a moment and participate in a centuries old tradition where pilgrims leave a stone brought from home as a symbol of leaving behind something that no longer serves you.

 In the town of Ponferrada, we’ll visit a magnificent 12th century stone castle.

 In O Cebreiro, we’ll see pallozas, round stone huts with thatched roofs.
 These huts are how townspeople of this region lived dating back to Celtic times 1,500 years ago, up until the 1960s.

 Day 3: Portomarin

 Today our pilgrimage begins!
-A peaceful walk on paved trails through beautiful countryside, open meadows and the shade of an oak wood forrest.
-Expect some steep uphill and downhill on parts of the route, pass through charming villages and cross a medieval bridge to our destination of Portomarin.
+We’ll enjoy a peaceful walk through beautiful countryside, open meadows and the shade of an oak wood forest.
+Expect some steep uphill and downhill on parts of the route as we pass through charming villages and cross a medieval bridge to our destination of Portomarin.

 Walking Distance: 22 km / 13.7 miles (Approx 6.5 hours)